Carrier Hub is an important system app that enables the products and features for devices operating on T-Mobile and Sprint.

 - Disconnect the USB.

-- Restart the device to see the Carrier Hub app uninstalled for good out of your device.
+- Restart the device to see if the Carrier Hub app is completely uninstalled.

 Carrier Hub processing requests messages appear due to misconfiguration of the app with that of the device.
 With these simple steps in the application, there is a great chance of the messages disappearing for good.

 Being said that, we come to the end of this guide.
 If this article helped you in resolving the issues, then share it with other users.
 Or, if you are facing any other issue on your Android phone and looking for a solution, then don’t forget to check out our Android errors and issues guides.

 James Leak is a technology expert and lives in New York.
 Previously, he was working on Symbian OS and was trying to solve many issues related to it.
 From childhood, he was very much interested in technology field and loves to write blogs related to Android and other OS.
 So he maintained that and currently, James is working for androiddata-recovery.com where he contribute several articles about errors/issues or data loss situation related to Android.
 He keeps daily updates on news or rumors or what is happening in this new technology world.
 Apart from blogging, he loves to travel, play games and reading books.